Piero24/B.R.I.O.S./.github/README_OLD.md

 <h2 id="how-it-works">⚙️ How It Works</h2>

-Bleissant employs a sophisticated distance estimation algorithm based on the **Log-Distance Path Loss Model**, which calculates the distance between your Mac and the target BLE device using signal strength (RSSI).
+B.R.I.O.S. employs a sophisticated distance estimation algorithm based on the **Log-Distance Path Loss Model**, which calculates the distance between your Mac and the target BLE device using signal strength (RSSI).

 <br/>